yessine-rebhi/varguard-python/README.md

 ## CI/CD Integration

-You can integrate **VarGuard** validation into your CI/CD pipeline.
+You can integrate **VarsGuard** validation into your CI/CD pipeline.
 The Python wrapper can be used to automatically validate environment variables during your build or deployment process.
-Here’s an example GitHub Actions workflow that uses the `VarGuard.validate()` method to ensure that your `.env` file is correctly configured:
+Here’s an example GitHub Actions workflow that uses the `VarsGuard.validate()` method to ensure that your `.env` file is correctly configured:

 ### Example GitHub Actions Workflow